shivaganesh-koppishetty/oral-lesion-detection-ai/README.md

 6. Update Pipeline Stages – Connect components to form modular pipeline stages
 7. Update main.py – Run all pipeline stages sequentially using a central controller
 8. Update dvc.yaml – Define and version the DVC pipeline for reproducibility
-9. Update or Run app.py – Launch the Flask web application for image-based predictions
+9. Update or Run app.py – Launch the Streamlit web application for image-based predictions

 ---